MartiHr/ZelenGrad/README.md

 ## Notes

-- The frontend build currently emits a Vite chunk-size warning because the SPA is bundled as a single large route graph.
-This is not a failing build.
 - The UI uses focused views for create/edit workflows so detail pages stay readable.
 - Maps default to Sofia and use Leaflet for assets and zone boundaries.